PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions-windows.md

    - Choose the newly added configuration as default

 Now you should be able to build and test Prism Launcher with the `Build` and `Run` buttons.

+### Qt Creator

+1. Install Qt Creator within MSYS2 using `pacboy -S qt-creator:p` if building with it, otherwise you may use the regular installer or your package manager of choice (e.g. scoop)
+   - NOTE: If you install or run Qt Creator outside of MSYS2 when compiling through it, Qt Creator will fail to find the compiler.
+2. (Optional) Create a shortcut to `C:\msys64\(msystem).exe qtcreator`
+   - Replace `(msystem)` with the msystem you're using (e.g. clang64).
+3. Open Qt Creator (with the `qtcreator` command in MSYS2).
+4. Choose `File->Open File or Project`.
+5. Navigate to the Launcher source folder you cloned and choose `CMakeLists.txt`.
+6. When prompted to configure the project, scroll past the **many** Desktop Qt options without changing anything and click "Configure Project" at the bottom right.
+7. Cross your fingers, and press the "Run" button (bottom left of Qt Creator).

+   - If the project builds successfully it will run and the Launcher window will pop up.